Columbia School of Social Work: 1898–1999

 In 1961, the School formed a coalition in support of President John F. Kennedy establishing the Peace Corps.
-In 1963 the name of the school was formally changed to Columbia University School of Social Work.
-In 1966, building on its pioneering work with children, the school launched a major longitudinal study of foster children, their families and the agencies serving them.
+In 1963 the name of the school was changed to Columbia University School of Social Work.
+In 1966, the School began a longitudinal study of foster children and their families.
 The first fully endowed professorship was set up in 1991, followed by the full endowment of the Kenworthy Chair and nine additional endowed professorships.
-In 1997, an agreement was concluded with the UN Economic and Social Council (ECOSOC) to provide new program support and a fellowship.
+In 1997, an agreement was concluded with the UN Economic and Social Council to provide new program support and a fellowship.
 In that year, the school's endowment surpassed $40 million.

 In 1992, students of the school organized protests and teach-ins as part of a nationwide effort to protest welfare cuts.
 The organizers of the school's events called the welfare cuts an example of the demonization of people on welfare.

+2000–present

-In 2002, construction of the current School of Social Work building began on Amsterdam Avenue near Columbia's campus.
-The building was completed in 2004 and first used by students and faculty during the Fall semester of the 2004-2005 academic year.
+In 2002, construction of the current School of Social Work building began on Amsterdam Avenue and West 121st Street, north of Columbia's campus.
+The building was completed in 2004 and first used by students and faculty during the 2004–05 academic year.
 In 2007, the School founded the Global Health Research Center of Central Asia to develop and advance evidence-based, sustainable solutions to emerging public health and social issues in the region, receiving funding from the National Institutes of Health.

-In 2012, the Columbia Social Work School established the Fisher Cummings Washington Fellows Program with a major gift.
+In 2012, the School established the Fisher Cummings Washington Fellows Program with a major gift.
 The program funds select students for a semester-long internship in Washington, D.C., with an emphasis on working to promote social justice and the well-being of women, children, and families at the federal level.
 In 2014, the School opened its Online Campus for earning a Master's of Science in Social Work (MSSW) from various major cities across the United States.

-Achievements

-The Columbia University School of Social Work has played a significant role in advancing the profession of social work and raising public consciousness of social services, both in the U.S. and beyond.
-In addition to being the oldest and largest school of social work in the United States, the School has had many notable achievements in developing social security policy, furthering advances in social work education and fostering social change.

-CUSSW is ranked fourth best in the country, according to U.S. News & World Report rankings of "America's Best Graduate Schools in 2008."
-Columbia University School of Social Work is also ranked #1 for "Best Online Social Work Degree Programs," and #2 for "Best International Social Work Degree Programs," by Social Work Degree Center's Guide to Social Work Education.

-The Columbia University School of Social Work's mission focuses on: